-The Council's Plan, Connect, sets out the Council's vision which is, "to improve the quality of life for all within South Lanarkshire".
+The Council's Plan, Connect, sets out the Council's vision which is, "to improve the lives and prospects for everyone in South Lanarkshire".

 For Education Resources this means delivering services of the highest quality as well as striving to narrow the gap.
 It is about continually improving the services for everyone at the same time as giving priority to children, young people, families and communities in most need.
 The priorities for schools and services are set out in the Education Resources Plan which confirms the commitment to provide better learning opportunities and outcomes for children and young people.